 Get to know an Author and the story behind her books

-Renata Kaminska story
+Renata Kaminska's story

 During the process of creation, Renata consulted psychologists and gathered feedback and insights from parents and children, as well as animal lovers of all kinds.
 To finalize the first book, Renata worked with well-known (extremely helpful) editor, Mary Kole.

-In a nutshell, Hector, A Dog’s Story is a story about a love, friendship and a puppy named Hector, looking for happiness compared to the grey reality of the Second World War.
+Her first book Hector, A Dog’s Story is a story about a love, friendship and a puppy named Hector, looking for happiness compared to the grey reality of the Second World War.
 It is a story that proves that hope never dies and that happiness awaits everyone.

 Both children and young adults will enjoy reading.
 They are stories for ever dog lover out there!